-Co-living is constantly developing, especially to fulfill the changing housing and living needs of people in urban areas.
-This means that a lot of common myths have become more obsolete as this concept evolves, grows, and transforms.
-Here, we look at some of the typical myths about co-living that have developed over time and debunk them.
+Co-living is continually evolving, particularly to meet the changing housing and living needs of city dwellers.
+As this concept expands, grows, and adapts, many familiar misconceptions will become obsolete.
+Here, we refute some of the most common myths about co-living that have developed over time.

 What Is Co-living?